iCliniq Logo

 What Is Elacestrant?

-A tiny non-steroidal chemical called Elacestrant is an estrogen receptor antagonist (ER).
-It was given FDA Food and Drug Administration approval in January 2023 for the treatment of advanced or metastatic breast cancer that was ER-positive, HER2-negative, and ESR1 mutant.
-As a selective estrogen receptor degrader (SERD), Elacestrant binds to the estrogen receptor-alpha (ER-alpha) and inhibits its transcriptional activity, promoting the ER's destruction.
+Elacestrant is an estrogen receptor antagonist (ER).
+It was given FDA (Food and Drug Administration) approval in January 2023 for the treatment of advanced or metastatic breast cancer that was ER-positive, HER2-negative, and ESR1 mutant.
+It is basically a selective estrogen receptor degrader (SERD).
+Elacestrant can block the activity of estrogen receptor alpha by binding to it.
+That is how Elacestrant promotes the destruction of the estrogen receptor.

-The use of a SERD is a therapeutic strategy for the treatment of endocrine-resistant breast cancers because other forms of endocrine therapy, such as selective estrogen receptor modulators (SERMs) and aromatase inhibitors (AIs), may eventually cause drug resistance.
-Unlike another SERD that has received FDA approval, Fulvestrant, Elacestrant is orally bioavailable.
+The use of a SERD is a therapeutic strategy for the treatment of endocrine-resistant breast cancers.
+Other forms of endocrine therapy, such as selective estrogen receptor modulators (SERMs) and aromatase inhibitors (AIs), may eventually cause drug resistance.
+Unlike another SERD, Fulvestrant, Elacestrant is orally bioavailable.

 Indication:

-For postmenopausal women or adult men with advanced or metastatic breast cancer, an Elacestrant medication is administered.
+For postmenopausal women or adult men with advanced or metastatic breast cancer, Elacestrant is considered.
 It is generally prescribed to ER-positive, HER2-negative, and ESR1-mutant patients whose illness has advanced following at least one session of endocrine therapy.

 Clinical Pharmacology